Simulation-of-Traffic-and-Transport/SiTT/precalculation/README.md

 * [How to import water data](import_water_data.md) - explains how to import water shapes, so they work for our simulation.
 * [import_hubs_roads_rivers.py](import_hubs_roads_rivers.py) - example on how to import hubs, roads, and rivers from a base database.
-* [import_hubs_roads_with_geotiff.py](import_hubs_roads_with_geotiff.py) - example on how to import hubs and roads from a base database using a GeoTIFF file to determine the heights of hubs and roads.
+* [make_geo_data_xyz.py](make_geo_data_xyz.py) - converter that loads a GeoTiFF file and puts heights onto all points in shapes created.
+Will keep created heights, unless you set some command line arguments.
 Moreover, there is an option to segment the roads a bit more in order to increase the exactness of heights.
 This is a matter of taste and your input data, but will not make your data much more accurate in the end (at least if your data is pretty good from the start).
-* [make_geo_data_xyz.py](make_geo_data_xyz.py) - converter that loads a GeoTiFF file and puts heights onto all points in shapes created.
-Will keep created heights, unless you set some command line arguments.
 * [convert_roads_to_edges.py](convert_roads_to_edges.py) - converter that will convert road data into proper edges
 * [connect_lake_harbors](connect_lake_harbors.py) - connect harbors along lakes with edges
 * [convert_water_bodies_to_parts.py](convert_water_bodies_to_parts.py) - converter that will convert water body data